 Honors students will leave campus early Tuesday morning and will return before dinner on Wednesday.
-The retreat is held at Camp St. Charles.
+The retreat is held at a camp in the DC area.
 There are many activities, including team building activities, academic discussions, games, canoeing, and social time.
 The Honors Retreat is a vital beginning to any Honors education because it is instrumental in developing the sense of community and the relationships that will support students throughout their first year-and often throughout their college experience.
 Students will begin New Student Orientation Wednesday evening.

 Honors Students in JumpStart will attend the Honors Retreat.
 Honors and JumpStart coordinate their schedules to minimize conflicts.
 The retreat is an excellent place to meet new friends.
 New signers who have joined the retreat have enjoyed the experience as a time to develop more confidence in their signing skills and to meet friends outside the JumpStart community.
 New signers have been surprised with how quickly they met new friends and how well they were able to engage with their peers.
 Interpreters are provided for the academic discussions and are available at other times if needed.

 Overlapping Orientations or Athletic Conflicts

 International Students or students registered with the Office for Students with Disabilities will have multiple orientations.
 We will work with other departments to ensure you receive the information you need.
 We also coordinate our schedule with Athletic Director to ensure a smooth transition back to practice after the retreat.
 Practice may be held the early in the morning before leaving the retreat and/or in the evening after we return.